MrMoose/CloudConnector/README.md

 On AWS this is often being done using `~/.aws/credentials`.
 [See here](https://docs.aws.amazon.com/general/latest/gr/aws-sec-cred-types.html)
 for AWS documentation on this.
-In involves creating a key for programmatic access and then putting it into a file called `~/.aws/credentials` in your user dir.
+It involves creating a key for programmatic access and then putting it into a file called `~/.aws/credentials` in your user dir.